 Video games are more popular than ever today.
 These flood our newsfeeds, drive social interactions and give us boatloads of fun for hours.
-There are a myriad of game genres to choose from, whether these are point-and-click adventures, simulations, virtual reality games, and many more.
+There is a myriad of game genres to choose from, whether these are point-and-click adventures, simulations, virtual reality games, and many more.
 Especially with the COVID-19 pandemic, the number of users of these games has exponentially increased.
 According to Statista, the number of gamers increased to 201.9 million in 2020 from 188.2 million digital gamers in 2019.
 It is further projected to rise to 213.3 gamers by 2025.

-Importance of gaming testing
+Importance of mobile game testing

 Video games today are highly interactive with complex gaming mediums and coupled with several users consuming games over multiple platforms, which make these more susceptible to vulnerability, unexpected errors, and glitches.
 These might go unnoticed and unresolved without a proper testing mechanism.
-Hence, testing is crucial to avoid criticisms from gamers, losing out on significant sales due to poor experiences.
-The primary importance of game testing includes:
+Hence, mobile game testing is crucial to avoid criticisms from gamers, losing out on significant sales due to poor experiences.
+The primary importance of mobile game testing includes:

 - Quality assessment — Every game developer wishes to deliver the best user experience to customers.
 Hiring a qualified game tester is one of the easiest ways to achieve this.
 A tester will identify the loopholes efficiently and identify the probable defects.

-- Video game ranking — Game testing can directly affect the ranking of a video game.
+- Video game ranking — Mobile game testing can directly affect the ranking of a video game.
 When a new game is to be launched, testing profoundly affects how customers view it.
 Again, when testers are employed, they generally consider a detailed list of the parameters prior to giving the final verdict.

 - Identify improvement areas — Most video games are subject to frequent upgrades during their time in the market.
 Most are also thought of becoming series and launching sequels.
-Game testing allows developers to identify the areas that must be improved to give the games a long life in the market.
+Mobile game testing allows developers to identify the areas that must be improved to give the games a long life in the market.

 Some of the most common game bugs include: